 This HTTP connection, based on InA service, supports the following SAP HANA features:

 - Analytic and calculation views

 - Filters on hierarchies, attributes and measures

 This HTTP connection can be created in:

-- The Information Design Tool, through the New OLAP Connection dialog box.
+- Information Design Tool, through the New OLAP Connection dialog box

-- Since SAP BI 4.2, in the CMC, in the OLAP Connections
+- Since SAP BI 4.2, in the OLAP Connections tab of the CMC

-SAP HANA HTTP Connection in the Information Design Tool
+SAP HANA HTTP Connection in Information Design Tool

 In Information Design Tool, when creating an HTTP connection to an SAP HANA database, you may optionally select the Allow SQL access to the remote database checkbox and provide the parameters to query this SAP HANA database through SQL.